algorithmiaio/dev-center/_pages/algorithmia-enterprise/algorithmia-insights.md

 #### Restrictions

 You can report up to 25 metrics in your code.
-The Algorithmia Platform will report additional metrics which do not count towards these 25.
+The Algorithmia Platform will report additional metrics that do not count towards these 25.

 Additionally, the total size of your metrics data (keys and values) must not exceed 25 kilobytes.

-Finally, there are several reserved metric names that must not be used by client code, as they will conflict with automatically-created metrics for each algorithm execution:
+Finally, there are several reserved metric names that must not be used by client code, as they will conflict with automatically created metrics for each algorithm execution:

 * `request_id`
 * `timestamp`